Creamy, crunchy, and tangy - this Best Coleslaw for Pulled Pork stays crisp and pairs perfectly with BBQ or pulled pork sandwiches.

 - 16 ounces cabbage shredded

-- ½ cup carrots optional, shredded
+- ½ cup carrot optional, shredded

 Dressing Ingredients